tagion/alpha-one/README.md

 cd w1
 tagionwallet -g # Enter the Visual UI
 # Press 'c' to enter the creation menu
-# Use arrows and 'Enter' to navigate through recovery questions
+# Use arrows and 'Enter' to navigate through the recovery questions
 # Answer at least 3 questions
 # Press 'c' again to confirm
 # Enter a 4-digit Pincode (will be used later)